lianqiw/maos/docs/10_introduction.md

 The code contains a few directories.
 The `sys` directory contains the lower levels libraries that often deals with the system for input/output, and process management.
-The `math` directory contains mathmatical data structures and associated functions.
+The `math` directory contains mathematical data structures and associated functions.
 The `lib` directory contains adaptive optics related data structures and functions.
 The `maos` directory contains the end to end adaptive optics simulation implementation.
 The `skyc` is contains routines for sky coverage postprocessing that takes `maos` results as input.
-The `scripts` folder contains useful Python, Matlab, and IDL routines that can be used to read/write the simulation results or call maos internal routines.
+The `scripts` folder contains useful Python, Matlab, and IDL routines that can be used to read/write the simulation results or call `maos` internal routines.

 Please see \ref page20_compile on how to compile and use MAOS.